jonatack/bitcoin-development/how-to-review-bitcoin-core-prs.md

 This article includes observed comments on GitHub and IRC by the following Bitcoin Core contributors/maintainers who deserve to be credited:
-Wladimir van der Laan, Marco Falke, Pieter Wuille, and Gregory Maxwell.
+Wladimir van der Laan, Marco Falke, Pieter Wuille, Gregory Maxwell, Anthony Towns, and Russell Yanofsky.

 Over the years I had become disillusioned by the central influence of BDFLs in programming languages and open source projects.
 Wladimir van der Laan's